 Our offer to agencies and analyst firms

-The Analyst Value Review aims to maximise the impact of the relationships between agencies, analyst firms and their mutual vendor stakeholders.
-To ensure that vendors get the maximum value from their analyst relationships, Kea Company strategists conduct a structured check-up with review clients to identify opportunities.
+The Analyst Value Survey workshop can be used to maximize the impact of the relationships between agencies, analyst firms and their mutual vendor stakeholders.
+To ensure that vendors get the maximum value from their analyst relationships, survey strategists conduct a structured check-up with review clients to identify opportunities.
 These checkups include topics such as: measuring changes in value created from vendor-analyst relationships; building marketing communications partnership between agencies and analyst firms; identifying firms with the greatest analyst value deficits; creating more valuable vendor-analyst relationships; creating channel partnerships between agencies and analyst firms.